MKotva/GameDev-SuperMario/README.md

 ### Contact

-In case of any problems, questions, or suggestions, feel free to contact me at <david.sosvald@email.cz>.
+In case of any problems, questions, or suggestions, feel free to contact me at <sosvald@ksvi.mff.cuni.cz>.